 One of the best parts of using a credit union over a bank is discovering all the savings you’ll have, and what better way to celebrate those savings than to treat yourself.
-There’s plenty to do in the Motor City, but we want to highlight some of our favorite things to do in Detroit for the next time you’re looking to have some fun.
+There’s plenty to do in the Motor City and nearby Redford, but we want to highlight some of our favorite things to do in Detroit for the next time you’re looking to have some fun.

 Detroit Institute of Arts